Geoff LaCrone & Joan Griffith

-$5 admission at the door.
+$10 general admission, $5 for students with ID & musicians with instruments.
 Doors open 15 minutes before music starts.

 About the Monday Featured Artist:

 JCS invites a local jazz masters to play and direct new collaborations.

 This performance is followed by a traditional jam session hosted by the featured artist.
 Novice and experienced, are invited to play and hone their skills.